snaden/assassinsFrontend/README.md

 By default `run` command automatically deploys the app to the simulator if you do not have any device connected to your computer.
-You may be asked to install some dependent package or specifying the path of your Android SDK.
-Alternatively, for iOS platform, you can deploy the app using XCode by opening up the project file under `platforms/ios/Assassins.xcodeproj`.
+You may be asked to install some dependent packages or specify the path of your Android SDK.
+Alternatively, for iOS platform, you can deploy the app using Xcode by opening up the project file under `platforms/ios/Assassins.xcodeproj`.

-If have your phone connected to your computer with developor mode enabled, `run` command deploys the app to your device.
+If have your development phone connected to your computer, `run` command deploys the app to your device.
 Notice that you need to enable USB Debugging on Android before deploying the app.
 For iOS, it is more complicated.
 You need to have a paid developer account for on-device testing and set up your phone for development.
 If you have